 - On the right panel, select the food vehicle of interest and the nutrients of interest.

 - Below the GFDx map is a table with information used to populate the map.
 Below the table, scroll over the “Download” button and click on “CSV” to download a file with the selected data.

 Note: If a country has multiple foods that include the nutrient in the standard, the country will appear multiple times in the downloaded file.

 For country details, see the Country Profiles.

 We define mandatory as legislation that has the effect of requiring fortification with at least iron or folic acid.
 Most countries permit fortification.
-We only list a country as voluntary if at least 50% of the industrially-milled grain is fortified through voluntary efforts.
+Voluntary means the country has a standard for fortification, but fortification is not mandatory.

 Brazil, Colombia, and the Dominican Republic have large-scale rice fortification programs though rice fortification is not mandatory throughout these countries.